Peanut Butter Banana Baked Oatmeal

 This peanut butter baked oatmeal is an amazing way to start any day!
 One serving has 5 g protein, 3 g fiber and is very low in sugar!
 Plus it keeps you full until lunchtime, so you won’t have to worry about a mid-morning slump!

-How to store banana baked oatmeal:
+How do you store banana baked oatmeal?

 Store this peanut butter banana baked oatmeal recipe in an airtight container in the refrigerator for up to 1 week.